Incidents of racism and racially motivated violence have persisted throughout our history as a country. Things must change.

 We will leverage our platform and digital strategies to help improve health equity across the nation.

-We will address conscious and unconscious racism throughout our organization.
+We will address conscious and unconscious racism throughout our organization by extending equal employment opportunity to all and rejecting discrimination.

 We will accelerate efforts to identify and create opportunities for all staff to get personally engaged in meaningful community service activities.